dmarshaq/cnotes.h/README.md

 ## :pushpin: Overview

 `cnotes.h` is a self-contained, single-header C library that parses pre-processed C translation units (`.i` files), builds a typed Abstract Syntax Tree, resolves symbols and bindings, and evaluates constant expressions — all within a single `#include`.
 It is designed for authors who need code generation and introspection capabilities without too much complexity and overhead.
-Aiming to give practical tools for various meta programming techniques that utilize transformation and introspection of C source at compile time.
+Aiming to give practical tools for various meta-programming techniques that utilize transformation and introspection of C source at compile time.

 The library is influenced by the design philosophy of [`stb`](https://github.com/nothings/stb) and [`nob`](https://github.com/tsoding/nob.h): easy integration with no dependencies, no giant build systems, just one file.

-The library core meta programming ideas are also heavily inspired by Jai Programming Language.
+The library core meta-programming ideas are also heavily inspired by Jai Programming Language.

 > [!IMPORTANT]
 > **Above all**, `cnotes.h` is a personal learning project.
-I built it to explore how language parsing, source transformation and meta programming work under the hood.
+I built it to explore how language parsing, source transformation and meta-programming work under the hood.
 It's shared openly in case others find it useful or interesting, but it isn't meant to be a product or a replacement for established tools.

 ---